-The promise to pay which is called a promissory note, which states how big the loan is, and what the interest rate and the terms of the loan are.
-That security instrument which is the mortgage note or the Deed of Trust, that’s the thing that ties that note to the piece of property and what makes that promise to pay have much strength.
+The promise to pay is called a promissory note, which states how big the loan is, the interest rate, and the terms of the loan.
+That security instrument which is the mortgage note or the Deed of Trust, that’s the thing that ties that note to the piece of property, and what makes that promise to pay have much strength.

 It’s either the borrower pays you as agreed or you get to foreclose on that property, and ideally foreclose on that property for pennies on the dollar.
 The difference between a mortgage and a Deed of Trust is that a Deed of Trust is what’s called a non-judicial foreclosure action.
 If someone doesn’t pay you, then you file a notice in the public record that it’s such and such a date.